osuTitanic/common/README.md

-A folder used to share python code between bancho and the score server.
+A folder used to share python code for any project to access external resources.